jtrfp/terminal-recall/README.md

 TRCL is currently in a playable development phase.
 Because it is not yet close to being released (it changes too much), it must be built from source.

+##Not A Source-Port
+This is a [cleanroom](https://en.wikipedia.org/wiki/Clean_room_design) re-implementation of the engine based on reverse-engineering specs.

 ##Build Instructions
 You will need:
 * Java JDK 6 or later (http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)